Frequently Asked Questions

 No. IIJA does not require an annual appropriation.
 The funding is appropriated and will be available at the beginning of each FY.

-Under BIL, not more than $500 million is allocated annually to non-primary airports based on the categories published in the NPIAS, updated with current year data.
+Under IIJA, not more than $500 million is allocated annually to nonprimary airports based on the categories published in the NPIAS, updated with current year data.
 FAA Order 5090.5, Formulation of the NPIAS and ACIP, defines the criteria for each category or role.

-Primary airport allocations continue to be based on highest enplanements for CY 2018, CY 2019, and next full CY.
-An airport that was classified as a primary airport in any of those years is considered a primary airport for FY 2024.
+Primary airport allocations for FY 2022, FY 2023, and FY 2024 are based on highest enplanements for CY 2018, CY 2019, and previous full CY.
+An airport that was classified as a primary airport in any of those years is considered a primary airport for the year of allocation.
+Primary airport allocations for FY25 and FY26 will be based on full prior CY enplanements.

-Allocations for non-primary airports that do not change NPIAS classification should not vary significantly from year to year.
-For nonprimary airports, IIJA directs the FAA to use the categories published in the most current NPIAS.
-The NPIAS is published every other FY.
-In NPIAS publication off-years, FAA will use readily-available current data to update categories, which includes data from airports that are newly opened, closed, changed to and from primary to nonprimary, or moved in and out of unclassified status.
-The updated categories will be used as part of the AIG calculations.
-No updates will be made to development costs or changes to and from categories other than primary/nonprimary, and unclassified/classified role.
+Allocations for nonprimary airports that do not change NPIAS classification should not vary significantly from FY 2025 to FY 2026.
+For nonprimary airports, IIJA directs the FAA to use the categories published in the most current NPIAS published in FY2025.
+The NPIAS is published every other FY with FY 2026 being an off year.
+In off years, FAA updates categories for airports that are newly opened, closed, changed to and from primary to nonprimary or moved out of unclassified status.
+No updates are made to development costs or changes to and from categories other than primary/nonprimary, and unclassified role.

 Yes.
 If the airport’s classification changes from unclassified to classified, that airport would be eligible for an allocation the following FY based on the airport’s new classification.
 Similarly, if an airport drops to unclassified it would lose allocations the following FY.